 - Ask your doctor for a patient safety card.
 This card will list the symptoms of meningococcus infections and what to do if you have them.
 Carry the card with you at all times.
 You will need to show the card to any doctor who treats you.

-- When this medicine is stopped you could have red blood cell destruction or breakdown (hemolysis).
-Your doctor will need to monitor you closely for at least eight weeks after you stop using this medicine.
+- For patients with PNH: When this medicine is stopped you could have red blood cell destruction or breakdown (hemolysis).
+Your doctor will need to monitor you closely for at least 8 weeks after you stop using this medicine.
 Be sure to keep all appointments.

-- This medicine may cause chest pain, fever, chills, itching, hives, flushing of the face, rash, dizziness, troubled breathing, or swelling of the face, tongue, and throat within a few hours after you receive it.
-Check with your doctor or nurse right away if you have any of these symptoms.
+- This medicine may cause a serious side effect called an infusion reaction.
+This can be life-threatening and require immediate medical attention.
+Tell your doctor or nurse right away if you have chest pain, fever, chills, itching, hives, flushing of the face, rash, dizziness, troubled breathing, or swelling of the face, tongue, and throat within a few hours after you receive it.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.
 Blood tests may be needed to check for unwanted effects.